The Reasons that Beef Jerky is So Expensive

 Rising Costs of Beef and Other Premium Ingredients

 Whoever said, “whatever goes up, always comes down” wasn’t referring to rising expenses to produce premium beef jerky.
 Remember when hamburger was so cheap that most households would buy it to use in recipes at home every week?
 Now look at it.
-The cost of producing a bag of super premium jerky has risen almost a dollar a bag since 2010.
+The cost of producing a bag of super premium jerky has now risen almost two dollars per bag since 2010.
 The cost of labor has skyrocketed.
-The cost of shipping has skyrocketed and the costs associated with buying premium cuts of American beef have skyrocketed and that is why so many of the giant manufactures of beef jerky primarily use beef from other countries such as New Zealand and South America that have longer periods of warm weather to raise cattle, but that doesn’t support as many jobs in America, so we refuse to do it.
+This is part of what happens when the minimum wage goes up and when the labor force is scarce hourly wages are driven up as well.
+The cost of shipping has increased and the costs associated with buying premium cuts of American beef have skyrocketed and that is why so many of the giant manufactures of beef jerky primarily use beef from other countries such as New Zealand and South America that have longer periods of warm weather to raise cattle, but that doesn’t support as many jobs in America, so we refuse to do it.
 Jeff’s Famous Jerky only uses 100% USDA inspected beef and other meats from the best American ranches with ethical farming practices.
 And that costs more.

 Where’s the Beef?